Call for Makers Maker Faire Bay Area 2018

 Other Ways to Participate at Maker Faire

-Crafters, click here to apply to SF Bazaar.
+Crafters vendors, click here to apply to SF Bazaar.
+Application deadline for SF Bazaar is March 12 2018.

 The difference between Commercial Makers and Craft vendors: Both Commercial Makers and Craft vendors are a part of Maker Faire.
 The craft faire area is dedicated to people who are only selling their wares and all vendors are curated together to create a craft faire environment within Maker Faire.
 On the other hand, Commercial Makers exhibit in various areas of the event, demonstrating what they make and usually offer a hands-on activity; Selling is a side-addition to their DIY demonstration; selling is not the focus of their exhibit.